Wayne Adam Ford: Background

 Ford was born in Petaluma, California, the second son of an American father and a German immigrant mother.
 His parents divorced when he was 10.
 He dropped out of high school and enlisted in the U.S. Marine Corps, where he served six years before being honorably discharged in 1985.

-In November 1980, he was hit by a drunk driver, leaving him nine days in coma and causing a head injury.
-According to relatives his personality drastically changed after that.
+In November 1980, he was hit by a drunk driver, causing a head injury and leaving him in a coma for nine days.
+According to relatives, his personality drastically changed after the incident.

 He had two marriages, both of which ended in divorce.
 In 1981 he forced his first wife, Kelly Pletcher to get an abortion in Napa, California.

 Beginning in 1983, he had escalating problems at work with psychological decline, necessitating several hospitalizations.
 Ford was diagnosed with borderline personality disorder.

 He had a series of scrapes with the law, including allegations of beating and robbing a sex worker in 1986 in Garden Grove, California.
 In 1990 he was arrested for animal cruelty, for which he served a brief jail sentence in San Clemente, California.

 Victims

-Between 1997 and 1998, he murdered at least four women while working.
+Between 1997 and 1998, he murdered at least four women.
 At the time of the murders he lived in a trailer park in Arcata, California working as a long-haul truck driver.